sonertari/UTMFW/README.md

 - Update the configuration files under config with the ones in the new versions of packages:
     + Also update Doxyfile if the doxygen version has changed

-- Update PFRE:
+- Update PFRE and SPRE:
-    + Update PFRE to the current version, support changes in pf if any
+    + Update PFRE and SPRE to their current versions, support changes in pf and sslproxy if any
     + Create and install the man2web package
-    + Produce pf.conf.html from pf.conf(5) using man2web
+    + Produce pf.conf.html from pf.conf(5), sslproxy.html from sslproxy(1), and sslproxy.conf.html from sslproxy.conf(5) using man2web
-    + Merge PFRE changes from the previous pf.conf.html, most importantly the anchors
+    + Merge the PFRE and SPRE changes from the previous html files, most importantly the anchors

 - Update phpseclib to its new version if any:
     + Merge the UTMFW changes from the previous version